Skip to content

 SOS Data Events for Audit-Trail are delivered on a best-effort basis, the exhaustivity and delivery duration of events is not guaranteed.
 The data event can be used to understand the traffic against your bucket.
 Some events can be lost, duplicated or significantly delayed.

-Requests against the wrong region, resulting in a redirection, do not generate any data-events and will not be visible.
-When the request is executed against the right zone after following the redirection, data events will be generated.
+Requests against the wrong region, resulting in a redirect, do not generate any data-events and will not be visible.
+When the request is executed against the right zone after following the redirect, data events will be generated.

 Configuration